 Set between the Isle of Skye and the Scottish mainland, you may have seen Raasay in Channel 4’s SAS: Who Dares Wins.
 But don’t worry, there are no interrogations or gruelling challenges to undergo when you visit this beautiful island.

-There are over 900 islands in Scotland, of which, 118 are inhabited.
-So, if the above whets your appetite for more island experiences, and let’s face it there are plenty of options, take a look at islands and island hopping holidays and get planning.
+There are over 900 islands in Scotland with 118 inhabited.
+So, if the above whets your appetite for more island experiences, take a look at islands and island hopping holidays and get planning.
 This might well be the start of your Scottish Island Bagging journey!

 Other things you might like: